GeoMOER/moer-bsc-mpg-proximate-sensing/docs/units/_unit02/unit02-06_control_unit.md

 [![](https://img.youtube.com/vi/gnE4v-PcYKQ/0.jpg)](https://youtu.be/gnE4v-PcYKQ "Connect sensors")

-## Practice:
-Now get familiar with the simulator, add a infrared sensor, be able to describe it to your peers and connect it to your pi pico on [wokwi.com](https://wokwi.com/projects/new/micropython-pi-pico).
+You can practice adding sensors to your pi pico digitally on [wokwi.com](https://wokwi.com/projects/new/micropython-pi-pico).